 All members of the audit and risk committee are independent non-executive directors and are chartered accountants, with the necessary expertise in accounting and finance.
 The chairman of the audit and risk committee is appointed annually by the board from the committee members elected by shareholders.
-John Bester and Fatima Jakoet were re-elected to the committee at the January 2017 AGM, and David Nurek was elected to the committee at the same meeting in an interim capacity while the company sought an independent non-executive director for appointment to the board to replace Nkaki Matlala.
-Nonkululeko Gobodo was appointed to the committee to replace David Nurek after her appointment as a non-executive director on 1 March 2017.
+John Bester, Fatima Daniels and Nonkululeko Gobodo were re-elected to the committee at the January 2018 AGM.